-In addition to the accounting-related internal control system, the internal control system also includes in particular the Compliance Management System as well as an independent assessment of the structure and processes of the internal control system by Internal Auditing.
-Further explanations of the internal control system are available in the Risk and Opportunity Report in the Combined Management Report 2022.
+In addition to the accounting-related internal control system, the internal control system also includes in particular the Compliance Management System and other similar systems or frameworks such as the Human Rights Respect System, as well as an independent assessment of the structure and processes of the internal control system by Internal Auditing.
+Further explanations of the internal control system are available in the Risk and Opportunity Report in the Combined Management Report 2023.

 The aim of the Compliance Management System (CMS) is to promote compliance with legislation and policies within the company and among its employees, to prevent misconduct and to systematically minimize compliance risks on the basis of the culture of integrity.
-Detailed information on the Mercedes-Benz Compliance Management System can be found in the Non-Financial Declaration chapter of the 2022 Annual Report.
+Detailed information on the Mercedes-Benz Compliance Management System can be found in the Non-Financial Declaration chapter of the 2023 Annual Report.

 At least once a year, the Audit Committee of the Supervisory Board of Mercedes-Benz Group AG discusses the effectiveness and functionality of the internal control and risk management system, the internal auditing system, and the Compliance Management System with the Board of Management.
 In each case, these systems and processes or similar ones are also examined with regard to the sustainability risks and opportunities they address, taking into account the areas of action of the sustainable business strategy as well as the ecological and social impact of the business activities conducted by Mercedes-Benz Group AG and the Group.
 The chairman of the Audit Committee shall report back to the Supervisory Board about the work of the committee at the latest at the next meeting of the Supervisory Board.
 The Supervisory Board also deals with the risk management system on the occasion of the audit of the company and Consolidated Financial Statements.
 The Chairman of the Supervisory Board maintains contact with the Board of Management between meetings of the Supervisory Board, in particular with the Chairman of the Board of Management, in order to discuss issues of risk management and compliance, in addition to the strategy and business development of the Group.
-In addition, the Board of Management regularly informs the Audit Committee and the Supervisory Board about significant risks to the Company and the Group.
-The Legal Affairs Committee of the Supervisory Board supports the Supervisory Board in the performance of its duties with regard to the complex emissions and antitrust-related proceedings with which Mercedes-Benz Group AG and its subsidiaries are confronted.
+In addition, the Board of Management regularly informs the Audit Committee and the Supervisory Board about significant risks to the company and the Group.
+The Legal Affairs Committee of the Supervisory Board supports the Supervisory Board in the performance of its duties with regard to the complex proceedings relating to antitrust matters and questions with respect to emissions with which Mercedes-Benz Group AG and its subsidiaries are confronted.